informalsystems/hermes/docs/architecture/adr-003-domain-decomposition.md

 ```

 ### Example Main
-Example of the initalizing on a single link between two chains.
+Example of the initializing of a single link between two chains.
 Each
-chain has it's own runtime and exposes a `handle` to communicate with
+chain has its own runtime and exposes a `handle` to communicate with
 that runtime from different threads.
 There are dependencies between
 ForeignClients, Connections, Channels and Links which are encoded in the
 type system.
 The construction of them reflects that their corresponding
-handshake protocol was completed successfully.
+handshake protocol has completed successfully.

 ```rust
 fn main() -> Result<(), Box<dyn Error>> {